 Katrina Chenevert, advisor

-After a 28 year military career, Katrina Chenevert retired to Asheville, NC and is currently working in her second career as a resident studio artist in the River Arts District.
+After a 28 year military career, Katrina Chenevert retired to Asheville, NC and is currently working in her second career as a studio artist in the historic Biltmore Village area of Asheville.
 In 2014, using her military education benefits, she went back to school to complete her BA in Art (Magna Cum Laude) with an emphasis in sculpture from the University of North Carolina Asheville.

 Katrina is known for her work in 2D and 3D mixed media assemblage and small installations.
 Her large soft sculpture needle felted work incorporates elements of mixed media and fall into a Pop art genre.
 Her assemblage work built off large canvases fall into a unique style you will not likely encounter elsewhere which has delighted the artist.
 Her work has been exhibited in NC, and NYC galleries.
-Katrina’s work is also sold in her studio at 310Art Gallery, Asheville, NC and is available through her website at katrinachenevert.com.
+Katrina’s work is also sold in her studio gallery at 18 Brook Street, Suite 102, Asheville, NC and is available through her website at katrinachenevert.com.

 Stephanie Moore, advisor

 Stephanie Moore, now a Biltmore Lake resident, lived in the Washington, D.C. area for 23 years and last served as the director of visual arts for VSA, an affiliate of the John F. Kennedy Center for the Performing Arts.
 She is currently the executive director of the Center for Craft.
 Located in downtown Asheville, the center is a nationally recognized nonprofit that advances the understanding of craft in the United States.